 Local organizations that can provide assistance with bills and expenses

 Many local families and individuals will from time to time need a little short term help.
 There are some places that they can turn to for emergency services, housing needs, grants for bills, and even educational opportunities.
 Both the Western Illinois Regional Council Community Action Agency (WIRCC) and the Jamieson Center offer assistance programs.
+Clients can even apply for loans to fix their home.
 Find more information on the services they provide below.

 Rent and Mortgage Assistance

 If you are struggling with your monthly housing obligations, the Homeless Assistance program provides those facing an eviction, as well as currently homeless persons, with essential emergency assistance and grants.
 They program can offer them housing and utility bill assistance.
 They offer households emergency rent and/or mortgage payment assistance.
+Or for those individuals that need referrals to security deposit assistance, WIRC-CAA may have suggestions.
 Find additional ways to get mortgage help.

 Illinois Low Income Home Energy Assistance Program (LIHEAP)